-Based on widely accepted scientific measurements, global emissions reduction efforts have not succeeded in reducing levels of atmospheric greenhouse gases.
+Based on widely accepted scientific measurements, global emissions reduction efforts, while essential, have not succeeded in reducing levels of atmospheric greenhouse gases.

-On the contrary, the annual rate of carbon released into the atmosphere is accelerating (for many reasons which need not be discussed here).
-Reducing emissions and building out alternative energy are necessary but entirely insufficient to address global warming and, based strictly and objectively on atmospheric carbon numbers, have yet to show any signs of success.
+The annual rate of carbon released into the atmosphere is accelerating (for many reasons which need not be discussed here).
+Reducing emissions and building out alternative energy are necessary but insufficient to address global warming and, based strictly and objectively on atmospheric carbon numbers, have yet to show significant signs of success.

 While we have gone through many phases of optimism – and a dramatic change is always possible – there is little evidence that such necessary atmospheric carbon reductions will take place in a suitable time frame.
 Indeed, the unprecedented rate of growth of atmospheric carbon to over 3 ppm during 2016 despite major advances in development and deployment of alternative energy is testament to an incomplete and not-yet-effective strategy.
 (See http://www.esrl.noaa.gov/gmd/ccgg/trends/gr.html.)